 4. What’s the first hook that gets a new play started for you?
 Is it an image, a theme, a character?

 The concept.
 I love conceptual thinking because it creates open spaces for ideas to flow freely beyond the text.
 Plays that challenge traditional forms.
 Plays that are deeply embedded in their indigenous cultures.
-Plays that are process-based instead of product or finished.
-Texts that can be thrown in the dust bin during the rehearsal process because they were only there to start the process.
+Plays that are process-based instead of a product or finished texts that can be thrown in the dust bin during the rehearsal process because they were only there to start the process.
 Texts that allow both actors and audience to re-write.

-4. Who are some current playwrights you follow and think should get more attention?
+4. Who are some current creators you follow and think should get more attention?

 More makers than playwrights.
 Performance Artists such as Veronique Mensah, Tuli Mekondjo, JuliArt, Dorothee Munyaneza (Rwanda) & Ogutu Muraya (Kenya).